GlimmerDev/YewMiiTools/README.md

 5. The script should generate "FinalResult.bumii".
 This is the finished injected UMii.
 6. Copy the FinalResult.bumii into the extracted NPC folder you wish to replace, and rename it to match the NPC's UMii file.
 (Example, /Npc_HatenoVillage001/Actor/UMii/Npc_HatenoVillage001.bumii)
 7. Now select option 3 in the tool to rebuild the NPC folders.
 It will prompt you to specify whether you use the Wii U or Switch version format.
 8. The script will generate "OriginalNPCName.out.sbactorpack".
 This is your final file that can be put back into the gamefiles or loaded with LayeredFS.
+(Be sure to remove the .out part)

 I originally wrote this as an exercise to read Mii files from scratch (without using any other code/libraries).
 The other conversion tasks for this project are achieved using external bundled tools though:
 * BotWUnpacker by Shadsterwolf https://github.com/Shadsterwolf/BotWUnpacker